linw0724-linnet/ubuntu-server-setup/install_docker-container_NTP-server/README.md

 > [!NOTE]
 > Skip any steps that have already been completed

-This instruction set will set up a NTP server inside a Docker container that can be used on your local network
+This instruction set will set up a NTP server inside a Docker container that can be used on your local network for time synchronization

 -----
 # Instructions